Powderly Gets Results

 According to the National Institute on Alcohol Abuse and Alcoholism, certain medications can cause harmful interactions when mixed with alcohol.
 In addition to exacerbating the drowsiness that is naturally caused by medication, alcohol can also put your life at risk when mixed with the chemicals of your prescription or over-the-counter drugs.
 If you are on a medication that causes these adverse side effects, you should know that alcohol can have a profoundly negative impact on the faculties that are required for safe driving.
 For this reason, it is imperative that you do not get behind the wheel of a car under these circumstances.

 If you have mixed medication with alcohol, you may also be charged with a DUI.
 If this happens, you should consult with an experienced attorney right away to begin formulating your defense.
-To learn more about DUI and your rights as an accused individual, contact Rhode Island DWI lawyer James Powderly at 401-662-9006 today.
+To learn more about DUI and your rights as an accused individual, contact Rhode Island DWI lawyer Matthew Marin at 401-287-4384 today.

 Consequences of Mixing Drugs and Alcohol